VanshMishra26/ML-project-1/README.md

 # ML-project-1
-This is a project on the regression based approach in machine learning Learnt the framework for machine learning
+This is a project on the regression based approach in machine learning.

+Learnt the framework for machine learning